aws/aws-sdk-js-v3/lib/lib-transfer-manager/README.md

 ### Upload a directory

 Provide the destination `bucket` and the local `source` directory.
+Each file is uploaded as an object whose key is its path relative to `source`, using `/` as the separator, so subdirectory separators become part of the S3 object key.
 By default the directory is not traversed recursively; set `recursive: true` to include subdirectories.

 ```js
 const result = await tm.uploadDirectory({